The Office of Public Health focuses on certain medical conditions that may affect Veterans. Find out more about these diseases and conditions.

 Gulf War Veterans do not have to prove a connection between qualifying military service and certain undiagnosed and unexplained illnesses (popularly called "Gulf War Syndrome").

-Get information on hepatitis symptoms, testing, diagnosis, treatment, daily living, and resources.
+Get information on hepatitis A, B and C symptoms, testing, diagnosis, treatment, daily living, and resources.

 Find out about HIV/AIDS symptoms, testing, diagnosis, treatment, and daily living; VA clinical health programs and provider education.